themonntera11-pixel/Lexicographical-Matrix/README.md

 # Lexicographical-Matrix
-Oʻzbek tili, Sharq falsafasi va IT terminlarini sintez qiluvchi innovatsion tizim.
-128 ta fundamental maʼnaviy tushunchani Python algoritmlari (Data Integrity, Hash) va Excel matritsalari orqali matematik modelga oʻtkazadi.
-Yoshlarga dasturlash mantiqini milliy qadriyatlar orqali oʻrgatuvchi yangi avlod EduTech platformasi.
+An innovative system that synthesizes Uzbek language, Eastern philosophy and IT terms.
+It translates 128 fundamental spiritual concepts into a mathematical model using Python algorithms (Data Integrity, Hash) and Excel matrices.
+A new generation EduTech platform that teaches programming logic to young people through national values.